 Where can I get it?

 Plan B is sold at many retail stores, right on the shelf.
 It can be purchased without a prescription.
-We also have Plan B available at all of our clinics; find a clinic near you here.
+Plan B is also available at clinics.

 If you have additional questions about Plan B, regular birth control, or reproductive health, call EmpowerLine at 877-835-1090.